ehoversten/Teaching_Review/javascript/arrays/arrays.md

 ## Indexing Arrays

 ### Arrays do not have name/value pairs.
-Instead, they are indexed with integer values beginning with 0.
+Instead, they are indexed with integer values beginning with `0`.
+You may hear the term `zero indexed`

 ### - We can find out how many items are in an array with the length property.